 - Set goals.
 Be honest with yourself on what you want from this experience.
 Let that guide your search.

-- Search for programs on the Learning Abroad Center website under each of the WIV categories (work, intern, volunteer) and using the webpages listed on the resources page.
+- Search for programs on the Learning Abroad Center website under each of the WIV categories (work, intern, volunteer).

 - Financial aid is not available for non-credit opportunities but you can explore other funding opportunities.